also available in 2017

 Your core courses cover Financial and Managerial Accounting, Accounting Information Systems, Finance and Quantitative Methods.
-You can also focus on your interests with optional modules including Financial Statement Analysis, Business Law, Taxation, Corporate Finance and International Financial Management.
+You can also focus on your interests with optional modules including Business Law, Taxation and Corporate Finance.

-You’ll begin your degree with the Introduction to Accounting and Finance module, plus Economics and a third subject of your choice.
-You will continue into your second year following modules including Principles of Financial accounting and Management Accounting for Business Decisions.
+You’ll begin your degree with the Introduction to Accounting and Finance module, plus Principles of Economics and a third subject of your choice.

 You’ll spend your third year on placement in industry where you will have the opportunity to gain skills and experience which are distinct but complementary to the theory and academic skills obtained in the rest of your degree.